wlhlm/fc980c-controller/README.md

 The connector labeled KEYBOARD is only available for surface mounting and unfortunately not available at JLC for assembly (at least at the time of design).
-Hand soldering is a bit more challenging for this connector unfortunately.
+Hand soldering is a bit more challenging for this connector.
 Make sure to use a healthy dose of flux and fine solder wire.

 Production
 ----------

 While the PCB itself can be manufactured by a number of PCB houses, component selection and SMD assembly is made with [JLCPCB][JLC] in mind.
-The production folder for each revision should include the necessary BOM and CPL files in addition to the Gerbers.
+The jlcpcb folder for each revision should include the necessary BOM and CPL files in addition to the Gerbers.
 The board parameters are specified in the PCB design file (the main parameters being a board thickness of 1.6mm and 2 copper layers).

+The EEPROM (U4) and accompanying decoupling capacitor (C6) are optional.
+The board should work without those populated.

 [JLC]: https://jlcpcb.com/